Months of the Northern Lights

 What are the best months to see Northern Lights in Iceland

-The northern lights are potentially visible under dark skies from late August to early April under a cloudless sky.
+The northern lights are potentially visible under dark skies from mid-August to late April under a cloudless sky.
 While they occur year-round, they are weaker than sunlight and therefore, sightings aren’t possible from May to July and most of August.

 Popular articles